ibexa/documentation-developer/docs/content_management/images/images.md

 With a placeholder generator you can download or generate placeholder images for any missing image.
-It proves useful when you are working on an existing database and are unable to download uploaded images to your local development environment, due to, for example, a large size of files.
+It proves useful when you're working on an existing database and are unable to download uploaded images to your local development environment, due to, for example, a large size of files.